Skip to main content

 1. Get a new bank statement or financial guarantee.
 You must prove that you still have sufficient funds to continue studying in the United States.
 If you’re on a scholarship, you must obtain a new scholarship letter or financial guarantee that shows that you still have a scholarship.

-2. Make an appointment with an international student advisor to request an I-20 extension.
+2. Make an appointment with an international student adviser to request an I-20 extension.

 If you have any questions about your I-20, or if you have any trouble getting updated proof of finances, please email us as early as possible.
 Note that your I-20 can’t be extended after the expiration date has passed.